kryptx/palmetto/README.md

 Palmetto is an experimental standard which essentially extracts the concept of **an OpenID Connect authorization_code grant type with optional PKCE for `openid` scopes and `response_type: id_token`** into a single opinionated flow, offering direct, secure access to a user's identifying information no matter where they choose to store it.

 Other than limiting flow, grant type, and response contents, some other choices have been made:
-* The flow begins with an assertion to the resource server about the user's identity, including the custodian of the associated data.
+* The flow begins with an assertion in an explicitly sent Authorization header about the user's identity, including the custodian of the associated data.
   * Allows the resource server to know what users are trying to authenticate into it, even if they don't succeed.
+  * Dramatically increases the complexity of a CSRF attack, since the server should only accept an authorization code for data whose id matches the header.
   * Servers can still request authentication using the `WWW-Authenticate` header.
 * Servers are named by SRV records, so an ID is interpreted and resolved in a similar way to an e-mail address.
   * Helps keep IDs short.